-The Confiscation of Items and the Screening and Searching of Pupils damage to, or loss of, any confiscated items provided they have acted lawfully.
+The Confiscation of Items and the Screening and Searching of Pupils

+A member of staff has the legal power to confiscate, retain or dispose of a pupil's property as a punishment, so long as it is reasonable in the circumstances.
+The law protects them from liability for damage to, or loss of, any confiscated items provided they have acted lawfully.
 It should be kept in a safe place and returned to either the child or a parent/carer once the period of confiscation is over.